mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 Concept of levels of abstraction (LOA) and semantic profiles within the PRIMM pedagogy were explored in the pedagogical discussion in Chapter 2 [@waite_abstraction_2016; @sentance_teachers_2019].
 A shared feature of both models is the recommendation that learners shift their focus between abstract and concrete levels of project structure and semantic concepts respectively.
 The pedagogies are advanced to help teachers design learning experiences that allow participant shifts in perspective and thus deepen knowledge by packing and unpacking abstracted concepts via concrete experiences, in line with legitimation code theory [@maton_making_2013].

 In this thesis, there are two principal dimensions of abstraction at play.
-The first features the abstract concepts present in Wing's definition of computational thinking at one pole and concrete code implementation at the other.
-The second dimension, represented in the LOA framework, is a hierarchy of elements, namely: goal, design, code, and results.
+The first follows Wing's definition of computational thinking (centred around decontextualised concepts of abstraction, generalisation, and decomposition) at one pole and concrete code implementation at the other.
+The second dimension of abstraction is represented in the LOA framework as a hierarchy of elements, namely: goal, design, code, and results.
 The goal, being the most abstract element, situates GDPs between these levels (see Table 7.x for more details).
-To represent GDPs on a graded scale of semantic density, following Barendregt et al. [-@barendregt_intermediate-level_2017], they would be situated between abstract CT processes and concrete implementation.
+To represent GDPs on a graded scale of semantic density [@macnaught_jointly_2013][^sd], following Barendregt et al. [-@barendregt_intermediate-level_2017], they would be situated between abstract CT processes and concrete implementation.
 Thus, for the purposes of this analysis, it is appropriate to place the LOA in the lower half of the profile (see Figure 7.x below), and at levels above GDP place more abstract concepts of systems thinking and computational thinking.

 ![Figure 7.x - Semantic density of the key concepts of this research  ](./Pictures/ch_7_sw_dia_a.png){width=75%}

 <!-- It is relevant to distinguish the interpretations of different dimension abstraction described above: specifically Wing's and Papert's conceptions of abstraction, which can be described as present in top-down planning processes, and generalisable beyond context and abstraction present in the LOA framework is be characterised instead as a goal-design-code-results hierarchy, with the goal being the most abstract.   -->